 I’ve written about how to inspire people to take action, but I list here a few ways you can organize and advocate for causes to combat climate change.

 I started a sustainability group in my town and you can too.
 It involves some organization and preparation, but it’s possible to start one with just a few energetic and committed friends and residents.

 There are so many issues that you can advocate for.
 A few ideas:

-- Plastic straw reduction campaign to cut down on plastic straws pollution
+- Plastic straws reduction campaign to cut down on plastic straw pollution.

 - Plastic bag law.
 I spearheaded one in my town.
 Follow these steps to do one in yours.

 - Community composting.
 I helped start one in my town and we followed in the footsteps of a neighboring community and our local schools!